Bachata Indu

 Giju John Album Cover

-While designing it, I focused mainly on the illustrative style to bring the desired dynamic effect.
-After trying line-work, I tried a new style by blending colors in oil-painting style, and immediately Batchata’s vibrance and rawness started coming forth with just a few strokes.
-I decided to stick to this style and began composing other elements around it.
-Thanks to the huge collection of ps oil brushes available online, the application, mixing, smudging, and blending felt very real, and gave a fantastic finesse to the painting.
+During the design process, I focused primarily on achieving the desired dynamic effect through illustration.
+After experimenting with line work, I explored a new approach by blending colors in an oil-painting style.
+Instantly, the vibrancy and rawness of Bachata began to emerge with just a few strokes.
+Choosing to stick with this style, I crafted other elements around it.
+Utilizing a vast array of oil brushes available online, I found that the application, mixing, smudging, and blending felt remarkably authentic, lending a fantastic finesse to the painting.

 Launch Teasers